AmewoalorDaniel/amewoalordaniel.github.io/_pages/projects.md

 author_profile: true
 ---

-The projects below represent the main studies through which I explore my broader research interests [Research](/research/) in cancer genomics, immunology, human genetics, and computational biology.
+The projects below represent the main studies through which I explore my broader research interests in cancer genomics, immunology, human genetics, and computational biology on the [Research](/research/) page.

 ---